torokpe/Data_engineering_1/Term1/README.md

 Additionally, I developed an ETL pipeline that automates data loading and transformation using SQL event triggers.
 This pipeline ensures that new data is processed efficiently and made available for reporting.
 Data marts and views were created to simplify access to important metrics, such as average points per race by driver age group.

-Throughout the project, various testing strategies were employed to ensure the accuracy and performance of the database, including unit testing for database operations and performance testing for queries.

 In conclusion, this project demonstrates the application of data engineering principles—such as database design, ETL pipelines, and data aggregation—using real-world Formula 1 data.
-It highlights the power of data engineering in turning raw datasets into meaningful insights that can be utilized for performance analysis in sports.
+In this way, this exercise is a comprehensive presentation of what we have learned in the first half of the course and I have tried to present it with a topic that is close to me personally.

 ## 2. DATASET DESCRICPTION